Code-Institute-Submissions/the-hangmans-stage/README.md

 **Test:** Inputting three or six to see if the code will progress and inputting invalid options.

-**Verdict:** If the user inputs three or six the game progresses as intended, however, any invalid inputs printed the intended error but then exited the code causing the game to stop.
+**Result:** If the user inputs three or six the game progresses as intended, however, any invalid inputs printed the intended error but then exited the code causing the game to stop.

+**Verdict:** This test has failed as incorrect inputs broke out of the code.

 **Solution:** To solve this, I added a 'while lives_left == 0' loop to continue to request the correct input upon an invalid input.